 Inpatient Alcohol Rehab Center

-Our alcohol use disorder rehabilitation program is offered at both Green Mountain Treatment Center and New Freedom Academy and is structured around a unique combination of 12-Step curriculum and clinical modalities.
+Our alcohol use disorder rehabilitation program is offered at both Green Mountain Treatment Center and NFA Behavioral Health, and is structured around a unique combination of 12-Step curriculum and clinical modalities.

 12-Step Integrated Approach to Alcoholism